shanesblume13/shasco-sports/README.md

-# Pick
+# Shasco Sports

-A mobile app built with flutter and firebase that allows users to play various games based on sports predecitions.
+A prototype app built with flutter, firebase , and riverpod that allows users to play various games based on sports predecitions.

 # To Do
 - Remove logos